callmenick/cooking-with-webpack/1-intro-basic-implementation/README.md

-# Cooking With Webpack, Part 1 - Introduction and Basic Implementation
+# Introduction and Basic Implementation

 I'll begin this article the way many a webpack article begins - with a simple, underwhelming, and slightly confusing description of what webpack is.
 From their docs: